yourpass/yourpass-api-js-client/README.md

 For authentication You need:

 * clientId: OAuth client id.
-You can get it on [Yourpass Console Profile Page](https://console.yourpass.eu/user/detail).
+You can find the clientId on [Yourpass API Documentation](https://doc.yourpass.eu).
+If You want your own clientId and clientSecret, please [contact us](https://www.yourpass.eu).
 * clientSecret: OAuth client secret.
-You can get it on [Yourpass Console Profile Page](https://console.yourpass.eu/user/detail)
+You can get it on [Yourpass API Documentation](https://doc.yourpass.eu).
 * username: Your Yourpass account username
 * password: Your Yourpass account password